If the 'Bronte Sisters Photograph' does depict the sisters then it will be an

 five-and-thirty.
 But when you saw and felt her eyes, the spirit that created Jane Eyre was

 revealed at once to you.
 They were rather

 small, but of a very peculiar colour, and had a strange lustre and intensity.
 They were

 chameleon-like, a blending of various brown and olive tints.
-But they looked you through and through-and you felt they were forming
+But they looked you through and through-and you felt they were

-a subtle penetration into the very marrow of your mind, and the
+peculiarities, but by a subtle penetration into the very marrow of your mind, and the

-Taking my hand again she apologised for
+Taking my hand again she apologised for her

-the gaze, but an intense, direct, searching look, as of one who had the gift to read hidden
+gaze, but an intense, direct, searching look, as of one who had the gift to read hidden

 mysteries, and the right to read them.
 I had a feeling that I never experienced before or